 “Well, they’re… Uh…”

-and I think she started to doubt my mental faculties at this point:
+And I think she started to doubt my mental faculties at this point:

-she says “OK look, can you send them back to us?”
+She says “OK look, can you send them back to us?”

 That’s right folks.
 In Australia you can’t have plastic guns and you need to send plastic balls to customs for safe, licensed disposal.

-UPDATE: My dad points out I probably can’t send illegal ammunition through the mail.
+Then my dad points out I probably can’t send illegal ammunition through the mail.

 The image shown for this post was yanked from a Google search.
 The source was this Youtube video which inexplicably has 32 million views.